Staff Wages Report

 The Type of Absence field allows you to select which absence types to include in the report (e.g. Sickness, Holiday, Compassionate Leave).
 Absences are only shown if they have been booked within the scheduled time period, including unpaid absences.

-You have the option to further filter which staff to include in the report using the Filter by Tags field.
-Select a tag from the menu, then choose whether you want to Include or Exclude all staff with the tag.
+You have the option to further filter which employees to include in the report using the Filter by Tags field.
+Select a tag from the menu, then choose whether you want to Include or Exclude all employees with the tag.
 Note that if you have selected more than one branch, you will not be able filter by tags.

 Info